-Recent research suggests that over 50% of patients with concussion or post-concussion syndrome have visual problems that may cause headaches, eye-headaches, double vision, eye strain or blurred vision.
+Recent research suggests that over 50% of patients with concussion or post-concussion syndrome have visual problems that may cause headaches, eye-headaches, double vision, eye strain, blurred vision or dizziness.

-Since seeing is our dominant-sense and about 80% of learning channels through our eyes, Post-Concussion Syndrome (PCS) may cause students to have decreased reading speed and comprehension, or to work twice as hard for their current academic success.
+Since seeing is our dominant-sense and about 80% of learning channels through our eyes, Persistent Post-Concussion Syndrome (PPCS) may cause students to have decreased reading speed and comprehension, or to work twice as hard for their current academic success.

-For some children with PCS, the effortless process of making sense of what is seen is altered.
-One or more visual sub-skills for learning may be fragile and lose their auto-pilot mode and result in interference with learning.
+For some children with PPCS, the effortless process of making sense of what is seen is altered.
+One or more visual skills for learning may be fragile and lose their auto-pilot mode and result in interference with learning.

 OVERCOMING LEARNING-RELATED VISION PROBLEMS SECONDARY TO CONCUSSION

 Optometrists have a great understanding of the visual system.
-They have the opportunity to retrain the visual sub-skills through a program of vision therapy or neuro-optometric rehabilitation.
-This helps eliminate the visual symptoms most commonly associated with post-concussion syndrome (PSC) and enhance vision and its learning connection.
+They have the opportunity to retrain visual skills through a program of vision therapy or neuro-optometric rehabilitation.
+This helps eliminate the visual symptoms most commonly associated with Persistent Post-Concussion Syndrome (PPSC) and enhance vision and its learning connection.